-The ATD-OC President’s Book Club is open to non-members too!
-It’s a great way to learn more about ATD-OC, learn important skills, have fun, and meet some of our wonderful members.
+The ATD-OC Book Club is open to non-members too!
+It’s a great way to learn more about ATD-OC and our wonderful members.

 What is our agenda?